Where The Key States Stand In Tight US Election - UrduPoint

 Mail ballots sent on or before election day can be counted until November 12.

-- Nevada - Biden had been expected to win Nevada's six electoral votes, but the Western state that is home to gambling mecca Las Vegas remains too close to call.

-- Georgia - Biden performed unexpectedly well in the southeastern state that is traditionally a Republican stronghold, but Trump was still narrowly ahead.
+- Georgia - Biden performed unexpectedly well in the southeastern state that is traditionally a Republican stronghold, but Trump was still ahead -- though his lead was narrowing.
 The state has 16 electoral votes.